-Accounting start from recording the transaction with the classification of items and posted to the relevant accounts.
+Accounting starts from recording the transaction with the classification of items and posted to the relevant accounts.
 Being human, there may be a situation where an accountant has made some error while posting the records or forget to update the data, which affects the end results in the income statement and balance sheet.
-So rectification of errors is necessary for delivering the accurate figures to the management and user.
+So rectification of errors is necessary for delivering accurate figures to the management and user.

 When we can do rectification of errors

 - At any stage but before preparing Trail Balance

 - Or After the completion of Financial Statement i.e. the adjustment in Next Financial Year

 Before finding or feeling (With expert Judgment) that there is error and need to be correct, we should know the types of Error